Every year I have students who hate math or feel as though they can’t do math.

 We know that emotions play an enormously important role in learning; when people feel stressed, upset, and anxious they don’t have the ability to learn well.
 This is physiological!
 People learn best when they feel calm, happy and safe.
 When students hate math with such passion, how open do you think their brains are for new learning?
 Not very….and the result – they just fall further and further behind and their hatred deepens.

-Because I know that I need to address these toxic feelings towards math (and often towards themselves as learners) one of the first things I do in my math classes is ask students to fill out a math biography Click Here to Have the Math Biography Emailed to You!
+Because I know that I need to address these toxic feelings towards math (and often towards themselves as learners) one of the first things I do in my math classes is to ask students to fill out a math biography.

 This gives me a lot of information about their current attitudes and beliefs about themselves as learners.
 I like to ask them to rate their confidence, ability and affinity to math at the end of the year as well so I can compare them to the beginning numbers (found on the math biography).
 I also notice that those who scored themselves very low are most often the struggling learners.
 I also notice that many of these students are actually very capable but have just never been taught math in a way that helps them to understand it.
 I urge you to try this – you could even assign it for homework so as to not use class time but if we, as educators, ignore these negative feelings they will literally get in the way of learning opportunities.